matheus-pereira/elric/website/versioned_docs/version-27.0/TestingAsyncCode.md

 ## `.resolves` / `.rejects`

-You can also use the `.resolves` matcher in your expect statement, and Jest will wait for that promise to resolve.
+You can also use the `.resolves` matcher in your expect statement, and elric will wait for that promise to resolve.
 If the promise is rejected, the test will automatically fail.

 ```js
 test('the data is peanut butter', () => {